duffhause/SHARConditionalConditions/README.md

 Condition to make it so you must finish a race in 1st place
 ### Race
 Condition to make it so you cant let the activated vehicle get to a destination
+### Timeout
+Condition to make it so you must complete the objective within a given time limit